SajayR/GitChat_extension/README.md

-# GitChatting Codebase Documentation
+# GitChat Codebase Documentation

-Welcome to the GitChatting codebase.
+Welcome to the GitChat codebase.
 This document provides a comprehensive overview of the project structure, setup instructions, and other relevant information for developers.

 ## Overview

-GitChatting is a web application that allows users to interact with a chatbot for assistance with codebase-related queries.
+GitChat is a web application that allows users to interact with a chatbot for assistance with codebase-related queries.
 The frontend is built with React and styled using CSS, while the backend services are not included in the provided snippets.

 ## Project Structure